wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/README.md

 It will store each note (numbered) as a file with .data extension in a notebook (collection) subfolder.
 It is plain text.
 Each subfolder (notebook) will have a .info file for data storage.

+### companion COL.BAS utility
+A companion app col.bat is used to configure colors on the note editor.
+I can be run on its own or launched with ALT-C. ESC will save and exit.

 ### KEYS
 F1 shows an help screen